 Top 15 Best Evernote Alternatives You Can Use

 Evernote is one of the oldest and most feature-packed note-taking software.
-The app offers a ton of different ways which you can use to collect notes.
-You can create text-notes, voice-notes, and use Evernote’s Web Clipper tool to directly save entire articles in your notes.
-However, all these features have made Evernote very clunky and complex.
-Another big negative for Evernote is that the company doesn’t seem to be stable.
-Just an year back, Evernote lost its CFO, CTO, CPO, and HR head in just one month.
-The company is going on, but the future remains uncertain.
-Add that to the fact that the paid version of the app costs a hefty $4.99/month, no one can blame you for looking at Evernote alternatives.
-Well, if that’s the case, here are the 15 best Evernote alternatives that you can use in 2020.
+It lets you create text notes, and voice notes, and use Evernote’s Web Clipper tool to directly save entire articles in your notes.
+However, all these features have made the app very clunky and complex.
+Add that to the fact that the paid version of the app costs a hefty $7.99/month, no one can blame you for looking at alternatives.
+Well, if that’s the case, here are the 15 best Evernote alternatives that you can use in 2024.

-Before we get started, let us discuss about Evernote’s features and drawbacks.
+Before we get started, let us discuss Evernote’s pros and cons.
 It will help you decide whether switching from Evernote is the right decision for you or not.
-First we will mention Evernote’s key features and then look at some of its drawbacks.
+Let us look at some of Evernote’s pros and cons.

-Comparing the features and the drawbacks, you can decide if the app is for you or not.
+Now that you know the pros and cons of the ever-so-popular notes app, you can decide whether it is for you or not.
 With all that said, let’s get to our list of best Evernote alternatives.
-I have added quick links below.
-You can click on them to quickly move between the apps.

 1. Notion

-Despite bringing so many features, Notion remains easy to use because it allows users to use only those features that they need without overcrowding the user interface.
+Despite having all these options, Notion remains relatively easy to use.
+It allows users to use only those features that they need without overcrowding the user interface.

 Supported Platforms: Windows, macOS, Android, iOS, and Web